Teresina: Economy

-The Gross Domestic Product of Teresina represents about 40% of GDP in the state of Piaui.
+The Gross Domestic Product of Teresina represents about 40% of GDP in the state of Piauí.
 In industry, there is the textile and garment industry, which exports to other regions and generates about ten thousand jobs.
 There are also manufacturers bicycles, drink industries, pharmaceuticals, chemicals, furniture and ceramics, among others.
 The building deserves to be a fast-growing sector due to the verticality of the city over the past 15 years.